 Broad Management Discretion as to Use of Proceeds.
 The net proceeds of the offering will be used for working capital, general corporate purposes and possible acquisitions of businesses, technologies or products complementary to the Company's business.
 If the Company were to make any such acquisition, it might use a significant portion of the net proceeds in connection with such acquisition.
-The Company currently has no specific agreements or plans with respect to such acquisitions, and there can be no assurance the Company will consummate any acquisition.
-Accordingly, the Company's management will retain broad discretion as to the allocation of a significant portion of the net proceeds from the offering.
-See "Use of Proceeds" and "Business -- Strategy."
+The Company currently has no specific agreements or plans with respect to such acquisition.
+Accordingly, the Company's management will retain broad discretion as to the allocation of a significant portion of the net proceeds" and "Business - Strategy."